 Accept that you will be working from a limited mix of items.
 At home we can pick from our whole wardrobe every morning.
 That routine of considering a wide range of options on a daily basis overflows into packing: we feel compelled to have options to pick from, so we try to bring our whole wardrobe with us and thus massively over pack.

 When traveling with just a personal item, it’s important to plan ahead what you’ll wear.
 Even more important, you’ll need to make adjustments.
 Perhaps normally with a certain outfit you’d wear a certain pair boots, but your two shoe limit (see below) is already maxed out.
+But it shouldn’t be too much of an issue if you have the best shoes for travel.
 Time to compromise.
 Who knows, you might just find some fun new combinations you would not have normally put together.

 No more than two pairs of shoes.
 One pair on your feet, something comfortable like Vessi shoes and then another pair of shoes in the bag.
 The shoes I bring truly depend where I’m going/time of year/purpose of the trip.